 Oliver said, “This assembly hall is 1% full”.
 Do you think he’s right?

-Whether it’s through squishing people next to each other on a plane or emptying out an assembly hall or re-allotting seats on an airplane, Filling the Whole (PR1) helps students to make sense of percentage inside spatial arrays.
-By exploring scenarios in which people can be moved around to complete columns and rows, two key mathematical strategies emerge: re-alotting and the bar model.
+Whether it’s through squishing people next to each other on a airplane or filling an assembly hall or re-allotting seats on an airplane, Filling the Whole (PR1) helps students to make sense of percentage inside spatial arrays.
+By exploring scenarios in which people can be moved around to complete columns and rows, two key mathematical strategies emerge: re-allotting and the bar model.

-Easily accessible contexts—such as mobile phone batteries and photocopy machines—create the need for a double number or percentage bar.
+Easily accessible contexts—such as mobile phone batteries and photocopy machines—lead to the emergence of a double number or percentage bar.
 These models help students match percentages with relative quantities.
 Asking students, “What else do you know?”, encourages them to experiment with the flexibility and exploratory potential for this mode of problem solving.
 The power of the percentage bar model is fully exposed in the study of problems relating to savings accounts, best buys and percentage change.
 These contexts culminate in solving reverse percentage problems in a way that will make sense to learners of any age.

 Overview of Filling The Whole

 This is an introduction to percentages that ensures students develop images linked to fractions and percentages.
 In particular, it forces them to recognise when it is appropriate to focus on absolute and proportional amounts.
 Students are required to make visual representations of filling an array from one end.

 Here, emphasis is given to the importance of the whole when working with percentages.
 In Activity Sheet 2, students make comparisons between two different amounts that are represented by the same size bars.
 The reallotting strategy, introduced in the Fitting It In (N1) module is used here.